-In 2009 the Board held six ordinary meetings and a total of eleven meetings, including one constituent meeting, one extra meeting and three telephone meetings.
+In 2010, the Board held six ordinary meetings and a total of twelve meetings, including one constituent meeting, one extra meeting and four per capsulam meetings.
 There are a number of standing agenda items: financial and operational reporting, decisions on acquisitions, investments and sales, current market issues, HR issues and reporting by the Audit Committee.
 In addition to these, the Board has addressed a number of specific issues, as follows:

-- 1. February: Year-end financial statement 2008, annual report 2008, evaluation of the work of the Board, follow-up of compliance with guidelines on compensation for senior executives - 2.
-March.
-Briefing prior to the AGM - 3.
-March.
-Constituent meeting after the AGM, signing for the company, committees - 4.
-April: Telephone meeting - 5.
-May: Interim report for the first quarter, rules of procedure for the Board and Audit Committee, ethical guidelines - 6.
-May: Telephone meeting - 7.
+- February, ordinary meeting: Yearend financial statement 2009, annual report 2009, evaluation of the work of the Board, follow-up of compliance with guidelines on compensation for senior executives - 2.
+March, ordinary meeting: Briefing prior to the AGM - 3.
+March: Constituent meeting after the AGM, signing for the company, committees - 4.
+April: Telephone meeting - May: Interim report for the first quarter, rules of procedure for the Board and Audit Committee, ethical guidelines - 6.
+June: Telephone meeting - 7.
 June: Telephone meeting - 8.
-June: Strategy discussion - 9.
-August: Interim report for the second quarter - 10.
-November: Interim report for the third quarter, evaluation of the CEO's performance, issues relating to management remuneration. - 11.
-December: Strategic plan 2010, budget 2010 portfolio.
-In 2009 Fabege acquired one property for SEK 56m and sold 14 properties for SEK 1,234m.
-Decisions were made on investments of SEK 1,230m relating to the development and improvement of properties in the company's existing portfolio.
+June: Telephone meeting - 9.
+August, ordinary meeting: Interim report for the second quarter - 10.
+October, extra meeting: Strategy discussion - November, ordinary meeting: Interim report for the third quarter, evaluation of the CEO's performance, issues relating to management remuneration. - 12.
+December, ordinary meeting: Strategic plan 2011, budget 2011.

+The year-end report is addressed by the Board at a Board meeting held on the same date on which the report is published in the market.
+Other interim reports are addressed at the immediate following Board meeting.
+However, Board members are always given the opportunity to read and submit opinions on all reports before they are published.
+In 2010, the Board made decisions on several major transactions and investments in the company's existing property portfolio.
+In 2010 Fabege sold 54 properties for SEK 4,350m.
+Decisions were made on investments of SEK 600m relating to the development and improvement of properties in the company's existing portfolio.
 At the end of the year an assessment was made of the Board, which showed that the Board was operating in a highly satisfactory manner.
+Profit was discussed at the Board meeting in February 2011.